Mauida F. Hasoon Al Khallawi

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-I joined Prof Dr. Darren Trott’s team at the Australian Center for Antimicrobial Resistance Ecology [ACARE] in September 2019, where my research focuses on assessments of antimicrobials to address the rising incidence of multi-drug resistant bacterial pathogens, and the preparation of Mycoplasma and other BRD-pathogen culture collections for whole genome sequencing analysis for vaccine preparation with a wide application in health, agriculture and food industries.
+In 2019, I joined the team of Prof. Dr. Darren Trott at the Australian Centre for Antimicrobial Resistance Ecology (ACARE).
+Here, my research has been centered on evaluating the efficacy of antimicrobials to combat the escalating incidence of multi-drug resistant bacterial pathogens.
+Additionally, I have been instrumental in preparing Mycoplasma and other BRD-pathogen culture collections for whole-genome sequencing analysis, a pivotal step in vaccine development with wide-ranging applications in health, agriculture, and the food industry.

 Day-to day research is my passion to achieve a mutual success in my career.